Chinomnso-Okechukwu/Unit-3/README.md

         if myLib.verify_password(stored_password, passE):
             self.done(0)
 ```
 Since my client wants to have sole access to this application, I created a program such that the password and user given to be by my client cannot be known by me.
 The first part of the application hashes the password and username given by my client.
-The second part shows the instructions provided to my client on how to get the password.
-The third part of the application compares the password and the user entered to the ones which are stored in the text file.
+The second part shows the instructions provided to my client on how to get the password.I stored this hashed password and user in a text file(pass.txt).
+The third part of the application hashes the inputted password and user and  compares it to the one which is stored in the text file.

 ## Evaluation
 | Test Number | Description                                                                                  | Input Data/Instructions                                                                                                                   | Expected Results                                                                                                                                                              | Results Acheived? |